VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

   }
 ```

-And that is it, with the addition of a signed token if someone tamper the information stored in it,
+And that is it, with the addition of a signed token, if someone tampers the information stored in it,
-or try to forge a token without knowing the secret key, the authentication will fail and only real,
-authenticated users will be able to access protected routes!
+or tries to forge a token without knowing the secret key, the authentication will fail; only real authenticated users will be able to access protected routes!

 🎉 Congrats, you've created an application using Dart Frog with authentication.